apache/flink/docs/content/docs/deployment/resource-providers/standalone/kubernetes.md

   ...
 ```

-Moreover, you have to start the JobManager and TaskManager pods with a service account which has the permissions to create, edit, delete ConfigMaps.
+Moreover, you have to start the JobManager and TaskManager pods with a service account which has the permissions to create, edit, delete and watch ConfigMaps.
 See [how to configure service accounts for pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for more information.

 When High-Availability is enabled, Flink will use its own HA-services for service discovery.